DEFRA/software-development-standards/docs/guides/privileged_devices.md

 If you are not sure whether an online resource is considered to be officially approved then speak to your manager.

+#### Ensure you comply with licensing and usage requirements
+Your privileged access allows you to download and install software that is necessary for your work.

+You will need to carefully check the licensing arrangements for this software, in particular whether the licence covers commercial, business or public sector use.

+If you need to pay for a licence to use a piece of software, speak to your manager.

+#### Ensure that you only install software that doesn't introduce a security risk
+Before installing and using software, you should be aware of any data that the software stores or any potential it may have for information exposure.

+All downloaded software must be scanned for malware.

+If you have any concerns about any software, speak to your manager before installing it.

 #### Use public networks securely
 You will need to be more careful than usual whenever you are connecting to public networks as the privileged access you have can represent a higher information security risk should your communications be intercepted.
 In particular, the captive portals typically found in cafes and hotels that require a username and password may not provide secure end-to-end encryption.